arrowtype/charsets/README.md

 In RoboFont, there is a Preferences panel for [defining character sets](https://robofont.com/documentation/how-tos/defining-character-sets/).
 You can copy-paste a character set like `ATC-en-sp-fr-pt-de.txt` into that.

-These character set lists use names that RoboFont will automatically give Unicode values for, when added to a font.
+These character sets use names from the [AGL](https://github.com/adobe-type-tools/agl-aglfn) that RoboFont will automatically assign Unicode values to.

 Also notable: the RoboFont extension [GlyphBrowser](https://github.com/LettError/glyphBrowser) makes it easy to add more glyphs to a font, with unicode values, on an ad hoc basis.

 ## Files included

 - `ASCII.txt` – A basic ASCII character set, e.g. for sketching new fonts
-- `ATC-en-sp-fr-pt-de.txt` – A basic character set for English, Spanish, French, Portuguese, and German, based on information from [Alphabet Type Charset Builder](https://www.alphabet-type.com/tools/charset-builder/).
+- `ATC-en-sp-fr-pt-de.txt` – A basic character set for English, Spanish, French, Portuguese, and German.
+Based on information from [Alphabet Type Charset Builder](https://www.alphabet-type.com/tools/charset-builder/).
 Also includes arrows (duh).

 I’ll post more here soon / as I need them.